Tattoo ink: Health effects

 Components of tattoo ink may cause allergic reactions in skin, including red, green, yellow and blue pigments.
-Colored inks, such as red, seem to cause allergic reactions more often than black ink.
+Colored inks, such as red, seem to cause allergic reactions more often than black ink, likely because of small amounts of mercury sulfide in some red pigments.
+Some yellow pigments contain cadmium sulfide, a light-sensitive compound, and upon exposure to sun this can cause photodermatitis, although rare.

 Inks may be contaminated with bacteria, such as Mycobacterium chelonae, which can cause infection in the skin.

-Several commonly-used ingredients are potential carcinogens — for example, most black inks contain carbon black, which is based on polycyclic aromatic hydrocarbons.
+Several commonly used ingredients are potential carcinogens – for example, most black inks contain carbon black, which may contain polycyclic aromatic hydrocarbons.
 Many of the particles used in tattoo inks are less than 100 nanometers in diameter, making it easier for them to penetrate cells and possibly cause cancer.
 Under UV light, azo pigments may degrade into primary aromatic amines (PAAs), which may be carcinogenic.
 However, a review article in 2012 said "The number of skin cancers arising in tattoos is seemingly low, and this association has to be considered thus far as coincidental."

 After application of a tattoo, a portion of the ink is carried away by blood vessels and the lymphatic system, and some of it may be excreted or stored elsewhere in the body.
 Tattoo pigments may migrate into lymph nodes, including toxic elements in ink such as chromium.
 Long-term studies would be needed to determine if pigments in human lymph nodes have harmful effects.

 In medical imaging, such as mammography, pigments in lymph nodes may be accidentally interpreted as abnormal results, giving false positive results for cancer.
 Treatment of cancer may include using blue dye in the body to detect a sentinel lymph node, so existing tattoo pigments in lymph nodes may cause difficulty in identifying and treating sentinel nodes.

 In rare cases, a person undergoing a magnetic resonance imaging (MRI) exam may feel temporary discomfort or irritation around tattoos made with iron oxide pigments.
 Looping or circular patterns may contribute to this effect.
 Large amounts of ink in the skin, such as in blackout tattoos, may also increase the risk of this side effect.